The below is a piece of writing, and not real. The story is my entry for the theme ‘Food with fiction’ for Blogging Marathon.

 - Jeera , to sprinkle on top

-- Soak whole green gram dal overnight or for 4 hours at least.
+- Soak whole green gram dal and rice overnight or at least for 4 hours.

 - Grind the dal along with the rice, chillies, 1 tsp jeera, ginger and salt.
 You can use an Indian electric grinder or Indian mixie/ blender for grinding.
 Make the batter as smooth as you can, though it might still be a bit coarse.